lkorinek/mlops-project/reports/README.md

 > Answer:

 We used torchvision framework for this project.
-More specifically we utilized pre-trained models from PyTorch’s image models framework, such as ResNet50, VGG16, and DenseNet, to improve classification accuracy.
+More specifically we utilized pre-trained models from Pytorch Image Models (timm) framework, such as ResNet50, VGG16, and DenseNet, to improve classification accuracy.
 We used the encoder part of those models and performed fine-tuning in the classification for our specific task by adapting the final layers to classify X-ray images into two categories: Pneumonia and Normal.
 Torchvision is a useful